Samuelturak/Digital-electronics-1/Labs/03-vivado/README.md

 ![alt text](Images/Guide8.PNG)

+## Starting the simulation

-After our simulation is ready to go, we can go on the top left to: Flow/Run Simulation/Run Behavioral Simulation
+After our simulation is ready to go, we can start the simulation by going to the top left to: Flow/Run Simulation/Run Behavioral Simulation.